 Table 7 details the Service Handler services and the Service Handler roles that can invoke them.
-For completeness, the table indicates which services can be invoked when the Service Handler has assumed No Role (N-R).
+For completeness, the table indicates which services can be invoked when the Service Handler is not assuming a role, i.e. No Role (N-R).